jgm/pandoc/doc/lua-filters.md

 The return value of a filter function must be one of the
 following:

--   nil: this means that the object should remain unchanged.
+-   nil or not returning anything: this means that the object should not be replaced.
+The object may be modified by the filter and the changes will be preserved.
+    Equivalent to returning the object itself.
 -   a pandoc object: this must be of the same type as the input and will replace the original object.
 -   a list of pandoc objects: these will replace the original